/

 Founded 1878 | London, Ont.

 Built along the banks of the Thames River in the “forest city” of London, Ontario, Western is one of the largest universities in the province.
-Home to more than 42,000 students from 126 countries and with more than 372,000 alumni worldwide, Western offers 400 majors, minors and specializations at the undergrad level, and more than 200 student clubs.
+Home to more than 43,000 students from 129 countries and with more than 382,000 alumni worldwide, Western offers 450 majors, minors and specializations at the undergrad level and more than 200 student clubs.
 Centres like the Institute for Neuroscience and the Institute for Earth and Space Exploration offer access to research, and summer research internship opportunities allow undergraduates to work alongside faculty mentors.
-Other experiential learning options include education abroad, entrepreneurship, project-based learning and work-integrated learning.
+Other experiential learning options include education abroad, entrepreneurship, project-based learning, research and work-integrated learning.
 “In today’s competitive job market, employers are looking for graduates with real-world experience and entrepreneurial skills such as problem-solving and innovative thinking,” says president Alan Shepard.
 “Western’s programs combine hands-on learning with entrepreneurship opportunities across all faculties.”
 The John M. Thompson Centre for Engineering Leadership and Innovation helps engineering students build prototypes and found startups.
-Opened in September 2024, the Ronald D. Schmeichel Building for Entrepreneurship and Innovation features a state-of-the-art maker space.
-Wampum Learning Lodge opened in 2022, providing support and services to Indigenous students as well as engaging with the wider university and local Indigenous communities.
-Renovated in 2022, Thames Hall is the home for student health and wellness services.
+The Ronald D. Schmeichel Building for Entrepreneurship and Innovation, which opened in 2024, is home to the Morrissette Institute for Entrepreneurship, which supports students, alumni and faculty from every discipline.
+The Western Undergraduate Summer Research Internships provide students with the opportunity to work directly with faculty members on research projects.
+Wampum Learning Lodge provides support and services to Indigenous students, as well as engaging with the wider university and local Indigenous communities.

 Quick facts